HLXY-420/HLXY-420/README.md

 - 👋 Hi, I’m @HLXY-420
-- 👀 I’m interested in any techs
+- 👀 I’m interested in computer graphics
-- 🌱 I’m currently learning kotlin, flutter and some other awesome things
+- 🌱 I’m currently learning cpp
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...